xerial/xerial/README.md

 Core utilities of xerial projects.

  * Useful collection classes: CyclicArray, RedBlackTree, balanced PrioritySearchTree, UnionFindSet etc.
- * Logger whose log levels and output targets can be configured through a JMX interface at runtime
+ * Loggger whose log levels and output targets can be configured through a JMX interface at runtime
+     * For use, simply extends Logging trait
  * StopWatch for taking benchmarks of codes
  * Resource trait for reading files in classpaths and jar files.
-Quite useful for debugging codes that need to use files.
+Quite useful for writing codes that need to use resource files.
  * Fast PEG parser generator

 ## xerial-lens
 Retrives object type information using Scala's type signature, which is embeded in class files at the compile time by Scala Compiler.

- * ObjectSchema for getting full-fledged type information including generic types
+ * ObjectSchema for getting full-fledged type information including generic types.
+Now you are free-from type erasure problem!
  * Eq trait for injecting field-value based hashCode and equals method to any objects
  * Command-line paraser that can call methods in a class by mapping command line arguments to method arguments by using the information of ObjectSchema